seppzer0/zero_kernel/README.md

 ## Usage

-The custom build wrapper consists of 2 core components and 3 primary commands:
+The custom build wrapper (aka "builder") consists of 2 core components and 3 primary commands:

 Components: